Need Help?

 Creating a PDF

-With Scan Thing, you can convert photo documents that don't have any selectable text into searchable PDFs that contain all of the text as well as the images of the original document.
+With Scan Things, you can convert photo documents that don't have any selectable text into searchable PDFs that contain all of the text as well as the images of the original document.

 Exporting to PDF